133 people are interested

 Translate clients need to staff, pack bags, distribute food to the public

-Hour Children’s Food Pantry and Community Outreach is seeking volunteers to support efforts including: providing food, case management services, nutrition education, and assistance with food stamps to Hour Children families and local community residents.
+Hour Children’s Food Pantry and Community Outreach is seeking volunteers that speak Arabic, Cantonese, Chinese, Mandarin, and Hindi to help support efforts including providing service information, nutrition education, and translation assistance.

 No additional volunteer opportunities at this time.